sbastidasr/Notebooks/js.md

 ### The Constructor Invocation Pattern **DO NOT USE THIS (new)**

--If a function is invoked with the *new* prefix, then a new object will be created with a hidden link to the value of the function’s prototype member, and this will be bound to that new object.
+- If a function is invoked with the *new* prefix, then a new object will be created with a hidden link to the value of the function’s prototype member, and this will be bound to that new object.
--Functions intended to use **new** prefix are called constructors.
+- Functions intended to use **new** prefix are called constructors.
--By convention, they are kept in variables with a capitalized name.
+- By convention, they are kept in variables with a capitalized name.
--*new* returns a new object with a pointer to the constructor's prototype
+- *new* returns a new object with a pointer to the constructor's prototype

 ```js
 // Create a constructor function called Quo.
 It makes an object with a status property.